Research

-My research advances dynamic decision-making on two fronts:
+My research advances dynamic decision-making on two areas:

 (1) Specialized algorithms tailored to business applications.
-I investigate emerging healthcare and retail operations problems in which real-world business constraints—identified through collaboration with hospitals and industry partners—limit the applicability of existing methods.
+I investigate emerging healthcare and retail operations problems in which real-world business constraints, which are identified through collaboration with hospitals and industry partners, limit the applicability of existing methods.
 I thus develop algorithms with strong theoretical guarantees to tackle these impactful problems.

 (2) Accessible optimization methodologies for business users.
 I develop algorithms to tackle large-scale Markov decision processes, specifically designing them to require minimal human intervention during implementation while ensuring near-optimal policies.
 My research broadens and eases the use of approximate dynamic programming for business users, even those with limited domain knowledge.